A Survey of Model Compression and Acceleration for Deep Neural Networks: Low-rank Approximation and Sparsity

-\textbf{Drawbacks}: low-rank approaches are straightforward for model compression and acceleration.
-The idea complements recent advances in deep learning, such as dropout, rectified units and maxout.
+\textbf{Discussion}: low-rank approximation based approaches are straightforward for model compression and acceleration.
 However, the implementation is not that easy since it involves decomposition operation, which is computationally expensive.
-Another issue is that current methods perform low-rank approximation layer by layer, and thus cannot perform global parameter compression, which is important as different layers hold different information.
+Another issue is that current methods perform low-rank approximation layer by layer, thus cannot perform global parameters compression, which is important as different layers hold different information.
 Finally, factorization requires extensive model retraining to achieve convergence when compared to the original model.